dietrichm/dotfiles/README.md

 * `ssh`

 Running `make` installs all of them.
-If you wish to only install specific packages, pass them as additional arguments (besides the theme name) to make, i.e.: `make default ssh git`.
+If you wish to only install specific packages, pass them as additional arguments to make, i.e.: `make default ssh git`.

-Additionally, `make all` installs all config packages, which is useful when installing a specific theme along with all packages: `make theme-name all`.

 ### Updating